verrazzano/verrazzano/tools/psr/DEVELOPER.md

 to a Verrazzano backend component, but that doesn't have to be the case.
 You can see OpenSearch and HTTP workers in the [workers](./backend/workers) package.

-Lets use a new mysql worker that scales the MySQL database as an example in the following section.
+Lets use a new mysql worker that queries the MySQL database as an example in the following section.

 Following are the steps to implement a worker:
 1. Add a worker type named `WorkerTypeMysqlScale = mysql-scale` to [config.go](./backend/config/config.go)
 2. Create a package named `mysql` in [workers](./backend/workers)
-3. Create a go file name `scale.go`
+3. Create a go file name `query.go` and do the following
-4. Stub out the [worker SPI](./backend/spi/worker.go) SPI implementation in `scale.go`  You can copy the ops scale worker as a starting point.
+   1. Stub out the [worker SPI](./backend/spi/worker.go) SPI implementation in `query.go`  You can copy the ops getlogs worker as a starting point.
+   2. Change the const metrics prefix to `metricsPrefix = "mysql_query"`
+   3. Add a function NewQueryWorker to `query.go`
-5. Add your worker case to the switch statement in [manager.go](./backend/workmanager/manager.go)
+4. Add your worker case to the switch statement in [manager.go](./backend/workmanager/manager.go)
+5.